Ozan797/Ozan797/README.md

 I started learning to code in 2019 and I've enjoyed every second of it.
 My first language was Python3 and then I moved onto HTML, CSS & JavaScript.
 I enjoy developing fronted
 * 🌍  I'm based in London
 * ✉️  You can contact me at [ozan8@hotmail.co.uk](mailto:ozan8@hotmail.co.uk)
-* 🧠  I'm learning React, TypeScript, SaaS, Bootstrap, Tailwind
+* 🧠  I'm learning React, TypeScript, Bootstrap, Tailwind
 * 🤝  I'm open to collaborating on front end and open source projects

 ### Skills